 Check out my recipe for my most popular muffin for clients.
 It’s gluten-free and vegan with no white sugars!
 If I’m not making muffins, I’ll make a quinoa porridge (quinoa, almond milk, maple syrup, coconut cream, vanilla, cinnamon) or Overnight Oats.

 I’m a snack monster, so it’s essential that I have some kind of protein rich yummy dip or spread ready to go at all times.
 It can be Classic Lemon Hummus or one of my dips pictured above.
 Recently I shared the link to my Maple Beet Hummus.
 I haven’t shared my recipe yet for the Roasted Carrot Spicy Harisa Spread.

 Bliss Bites are insanely delicious on their own, or they make a lovely pairing on a fruit platter.
 My most popular flavors are Raw Cacao or Golden Ginger Turmeric.
 They are so easy to make in the food processor and are so easy to transport for on-the-go.

-Which of these do you think you could easily add to your Sunday meal prep routine?
-What’s going on over in your kitchen on the weekend to get ready for a healthy week?
+Which of these do you think you could easily add to your Sunday / Monday meal prep routine?
+What’s going on over in your kitchen to get ready for a healthy week?
 What would you add to this list?
 Please share your tips in the conversation below.